hughbien/quirk/README.md

      3 walk-dog
     -3 quit-tv

+See which habits are pending for today:

+    $ quirk -t
+    mile-run
+    walk-dog

 Habits are stored in plaintext in `~/.quirk`.
 You can use `quirk -e` to add/remove entries.
 Note that habits start on the day of the first mark by default.
 You can also specify the first day using `^`: